Christmas is a one-day event which can cost a lot of money to many families.

 Most people travel a lot during the festival season there are many parties during this time of the year and some people travel to see their loved one.

-And of course traveling cost money, set a budget for all the traveling cost during Christmas.
+And of course traveling cost money, set a budget for all the traveling costs during Christmas season.

 Are you going to wear something nice on Christmas day or are you going to go to any Christmas party?